ror-community/ror-site/content/test/_index.md

 ## Centered content

-You can center any block of content, including just a single button, usign the `centered` shortcode.
+You can center any block of content, including just a single button, using the `centered` shortcode.
 View the .md file for this page to see how it works.
 You can see an example of it below.

 {{% centered %}}